 Our flight from Los Angeles to Krakow was about 14 hours long with a layover in Warsaw.
 LOT Airlines is based out of Warsaw so you can expect most of the flights coming from the US to have a layover there.

-If your travel schedule is flexible, you may be able to score a round trip ticket with LOT for around $800 in the off-season.
-In the peak travel season like July or December, you’re probably looking to spend around $1300 on a round trip ticket.
-For latest pricing and availability check the LOT website here.
+If your travel schedule is flexible, you may be able to score a round-trip ticket with LOT for around $800 in the off-season.
+In the peak travel season like July or December, you’re probably looking to spend around $1300 on a round-trip ticket.
+For the latest pricing and availability check the LOT website here.